2.2 Administration and governance of youth volunteering

 The Department of Rural and Community Development is the main government department responsible for volunteering.
 The Department is responsible for Voluntary Organisation Funding.
 This includes the Scheme to Support National Organisations (SSNO).
 SNNO provides funding to voluntary organisations in Ireland.
 Organisations that want to apply must focus on providing supports and improving the lives of disadvantaged people.

-The key roles of Volunteer Ireland are:
+Volunteer Ireland's key roles are:

-- To manage I-VOL, the national database of Irish volunteering opportunities and listings
+- To manage I-VOL, the national database of Irish volunteering opportunities and listings.

-- To support companies interested in volunteering
+- To provide support and guidance to companies interested in volunteering.

 - To develop and support best practice in volunteering and Volunteer Centres.